isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-trap-raccoons/index.md

 ##  3. Practices for Humana Raccoon Trapping

-For human treatment of the Raccoons, you [should](http://wdfw.wa. gov/living/nuisance/trapping. html) put 1-2 tennis balls in the raccoon traps and thus allow the large rodents to release its frustration and energy.
+For human treatment of the Raccoons, you [should](http://wdfw.wa.gov/living/nuisance/trapping.html)put 1-2 tennis balls in the raccoon traps and thus allow the large rodents to release its frustration and energy.
 Further, for the smaller animal, you can offer some piece of wood.

 Related: Best racoon baits